DOCS <GO>

 If the market is pricing YES at $0.62, it means the crowd collectively thinks there's roughly a 62% chance BTC closes above the strike price.
 If you think the probability is higher than 62%, you buy YES.
 If you think it's lower, you buy NO.

 You're not betting on how much BTC will move — only whether it'll be above or below a number.
-That simplicity is what makes binary options accessible to people who have never traded derivatives.
+That simplicity is what makes event contracts accessible to people who have never traded derivatives.

-Key insight: With binary options, you're never exposed to unlimited downside.
+Key insight: With event contracts, you're never exposed to unlimited downside.
 The worst that can happen is you lose what you paid for the contract — whether that's $0.38 or $0.72 or $0.91.
 This is fundamentally different from spot trading, futures, or options where losses can exceed your initial position.

 How long do contracts last?